wazo-platform/wazo-doc/source/administration/cel/cel.rst

 REST API
 ========

-Call logs are also available from :ref:`xivo-call-logd REST API <call-logd-api>`.
+Call logs are also available from :ref:`wazo-call-logd REST API <call-logd-api>`.

 Categorize call logs with custom tags